 On the back of the model, I sprayed on an overly thick coat of varnish.
 There was no frosting, just a bit of extra glossiness where the varnish pooled.
 But nothing another thin coat of varnish wouldn’t fix.

 Munitorum Varnish is an excellent product that won’t ruin your miniatures.
 In fact, it will become my new go-to varnish, replacing the brand I used for years (a store brand by German DIY store Toom Baumarkt).
 It has a similar satin finish, but dries quicker and yellows less.
 With being easily available everywhere they sell Games Workshop products, there is no more excuse for not varnishing your models (looking at you, Garfy ;).

-After a couple of times using my can of Munitorum Varnish, the varnish frosted on a couple of miniatures.
+After using my can of Munitorum Varnish a couple of times, the varnish frosted on a couple of miniatures.
 When you spray multiple thin coats it’s fine, but take care to not apply thick coats.
-The finish is still nice, but because of the danger of frosting I can only give a limited recommendation.
+The finish is still nice, but because of the danger of frosting, I can only give a limited recommendation.
 By the way, I removed the frost with a rubbing in olive oil.

 Did you like this post?
 Then why not support Tale of Painters by using our affiliate links for your next hobby purchases: Noble Knight Games / Chronicle Cards / Amazon / ebay.
 No extra costs for you and we'll get a small kickback.
 Or become a patron on Patreon for exclusive tutorials, hobby resources, and behind-the-scenes content.
 We are hobbyists like you and do all of this in our spare time.
 Your support will help us cover our monthly costs and fund future projects so we can bring you more and better content.
 Thank you very much 😊